Why is Everyone Like their Parents?

-People thought the human body could not run a mile in less than four minutes until Roger Bannister did it in 1954.
+People thought the human body couldn’t run a mile in less than four minutes until Roger Bannister did it in 1954.
 Once he had shown it was possible, two months later two other runners did it in the same race.

 It’s the same with being raised by parents who got rich.
 You saw what they did, you know it can be done.

-On the other hand, if you don’t know anyone who has gone to college you might not know how that process works or even consider trying.
+On the other hand, if you don’t know anyone who’s gone to college you might not know how that process works or even consider trying.

 Second, I think everyone has what I call an “internal productivity quota” (IPQ).
-Your IPQ is the amount of stuff you need to accomplish so you feel happy and productive instead of lazy and depressed.
+Your IPQ is the amount of stuff you need to accomplish so you feel happy & productive instead of lazy & depressed.

 IPQ levels are different in everyone.
 They help explain (part of) the reason why people who don’t need money continue to work so hard: they’d feel unproductive if they didn’t.